50 Reasons Why You Need an Employee Communications App (2023 Update)

 31. A company directory where you can include department contacts helps employee questions get to the right people faster.

-A Communications App is Fundamental for the Employee Experience
+A Communications App Improves the Employee Experience

 Physical and Emotional Wellbeing

 32. Your wellness team can share helpful tips for physical and mental health directly through the app.
+A few of our clients have started Wellness Wednesdays to promote this.

 33. Safety reminders and rules can be shared on a channel where everyone can view them.